oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/european-union.md

 a circle of 12, five-pointed, golden yellow stars on a blue field; union colors: blue, yellow

 ### 國歌
-- `name`: "Ode to Joy"
+- `名稱`: "Ode to Joy"
-- `lyrics/music`: no lyrics/Ludwig VAN BEETHOVEN, arranged by Herbert VON KARAJAN **note**:  official EU anthem since 1985; the anthem is meant to represent all of Europe rather than just the organization, conveying ideas of peace, freedom, and unity
+- `歌詞／音樂`: no lyrics/Ludwig VAN BEETHOVEN, arranged by Herbert VON KARAJAN **note**:  official EU anthem since 1985; the anthem is meant to represent all of Europe rather than just the organization, conveying ideas of peace, freedom, and unity

 ## 經濟